GeoBigData/gbdx-training/task_to_platform.md

 ## prepare Docker Hub repository
 - register for free acount on [Docker Hub](https://hub.docker.com/)
 - create a repository for your algorithm
-- [add platform collaborators](screenshots/add_collaborators.png), which will allow the platform to pull and execute your image during a workflow: tdgpbuild, tdgpdeploy, tdgplatform
+- [add platform collaborators](screenshots/add_collaborators.png), which will allow the platform to pull and execute your image during a workflow: `tdgpbuild`, `tdgpdeploy`, `tdgplatform`

 ## write, build, test, push build Dockerfile
 (explantion about why, what it does, best practices, etc)